Web Content Display (Global)

 Possession of unapproved materials or devices

 SACE coordinators must submit a completed Form 2 if a student is discovered in possession of unapproved materials or devices while completing an external examination.
-Schools must contact the Executive Manager, Curriculum and Assessment for advice if a student is discovered in possession of unapproved materials or devices.
+Schools must contact the Manager, Education Services for advice if a student is discovered in possession of unapproved materials or devices.

 Breach of good order or propriety